 The RoATP has been in hot water since it was first introduced – but it’s finally had a redesign.

-When the RoATP was first introduced, it contained completely different quality requirements to the old system.
-This meant some companies that had only been incorporated with Companies House for 3 months made it onto the register – while established colleges failed the new quality system.
+When the RoATP was first introduced, it contained completely different quality requirements to the old ROTO system.
+This meant some companies that had only been incorporated with Companies House for 3 months made it onto the new register – while established colleges failed the new quality system.
 Other individuals registered multiple companies and made it onto the register.

 By October 2017 (halfway through the 3rd application window), the ESFA decided to close the register to public applications and it’s been under review for over a year.